talestonini/talestonini.com-v0.5/src/main/resources/pages/posts/ScalaDecorators.md

 Here we need to import the extension method into the code, if not in the same package, as you'd expect.

 Extension methods are very rich, allowing the definition of operators, generic and collective extensions.
-I'm not going to exhaust the topic of extension methods here, since the intent of this post is to ellaborate on decorators in Scala.
+I'm not going to exhaust the topic of extension methods here, since the intent of this post is to elaborate on decorators in Scala.

 ## Conclusion